juanmadelboca/phonevalidator/README.md

 dependencies:
   flutter:
     sdk: flutter
-  phonevalidator: ^1.0.0 # Replace with the latest version
+  cellphone_validator: ^1.0.0 # Replace with the latest version
 ```

 Then, run `flutter pub get` in your terminal to install the package.